Biology (BIOL)

 3 Semester Credit Hours (3 Lecture Hours)

 A study of theory and techniques in fisheries science, including practical fisheries sampling designs and techniques, behavior of fisheries populations and application to resource management with emphasis in tide-influenced waters.
 Includes readings in the current literature.
-Offered even Spring.
+Offered every Spring.
+Juniors or Seniors only

 Prerequisite: BIOL 1407.